Viltrox AF 16mm f/1.8 Z Review

 Introduction

 The Viltrox AF 16mm f/1.8 Z was released in the spring of 2024 and is available for Sony E-Mount and Nikon Z-Mount.
-It joins a list of several f/1.8 prime lenses, 20mm, 24mm, 28mm, 35mm, 50mm, and 85mm.
-These lenses share a max. f/1.8 f-stop, attempting to strike a good balance between size, weight, price, and performance.
+It joins several f/1.8 prime lenses: 20mm, 24mm, 28mm, 35mm, 50mm, and 85mm in the Viltrox family.
+These lenses share a max f/1.8 f-stop, attempting to balance size, weight, price, and performance well.

-For full disclosure: Viltrox sent me the AF 16mm f/1.8 Z lens for my review and I get to keep it.
-Vitrox, however, has not dictated a narrative in any shape or form, and the opinions in this review are mine and mine only.
+For full disclosure, Viltrox sent me the AF 16mm f/1.8 Z lens for my review, and I get to keep it.
+Vitrox, however, has not dictated a narrative in any way, and the opinions in this review are mine and mine only.

 Burrard Street, Vancouver, Nikon Zf, Viltrox AF 16mm f/1.8 Z @ f/8